Kripsii/alx-higher_level_programming/0x08-python-more_classes/README.md

-Defines an empty class Rectangle
+class Rectangle that defines a rectangle by: (based on 0-rectangle.py)